elmerohueso/3DS_Game_Server/README.md

 Game titles link to descriptions on www.gametdb.com, and table also pulls cover art from there.
 Uses Python SimpleHTTPServer, so just one download request/thread at a time.

-To do: Add error logging for unparseable titleids and games not found in release XML
+To do (maybe someday, but I don't really need it): Add error logging for unparseable titleids and games not found in release XML

 Requires Python 2.7